-As a general rule, commercial dog foods are not very high in protein (20-28%).
-Senior diets are often 18% protein.
+As a general rule, commercial dog foods are not very high in protein (20-28% of calories).
+Senior diets are often 18% of calories from protein to protect older dogs from kidney disease.
 Why?
 Managing chronic kidney disease requires a lower protein diet.
 But only 10% of geriatric dogs will develop chronic kidney disease in later life.

 And guess what, protein doesn’t cause kidney disease and this amount of protein in commercial foods is still not low enough to help a dog that does have kidney disease.